php-perfect/ddev-intellij-plugin/README.md

 In your IDE, navigate to `Settings > Plugins > Marketplace` and search for "DDEV Integration".
 Click Install and restart your IDE.

-Please refer to the [Installation Guide](https://ddev.readthedocs.io/en/stable/) on how to install DDEV on your system.
+Please refer to the [DDEV Installation Guide](https://ddev.readthedocs.io/en/stable/) on how to install DDEV on your system.

+## Contributions and Issues

+Please refer to the [Contributing Guidelines](./CONTRIBUTING.md).